Scott’s helping hand to break the cycle

 “No matter which way you look at it, it’s still 370km over three days, so it’s still a lot of work!”

-Scott and fellow rider Lloyd Townsend, who both work with ParaQuad SA, have been clocking up the kilometres in training around the streets of Adelaide.
+Scott and fellow rider Lloyd Townsend, who both work with estara, have been clocking up the kilometres in training around the streets of Adelaide.
 Road cycling can be a hazard at the best of times.
 It is extra fraught when your cycle is no higher than a car tyre off the ground.

 “I’m lying down and my visibility of the road ahead of me is not great,” Scott said.